All about IPL hair removal at home

 How to prepare for IPL at home

-Discover the essential steps to optimally prepare your skin for your IPL treatment.
+Discover the essential steps to prepare your skin properly for your IPL session.

 Safety & aftercare

-Most IPL side effects are mild and temporary, such as slight redness or warmth that disappears within a few hours.
-Proper preparation and aftercare reduce the risk of irritation and improve your results.
-Avoid the sun before and after a treatment, and use a soothing, fragrance-free gel to help the skin recover.
+Most side effects of IPL are mild and temporary: slight redness or warmth that fades within a few hours.
+The right preparation and aftercare reduce the risk of irritation and improve your result.
+Avoid sun before and after a session, and use a soothing, fragrance-free gel to help the skin recover.

 Compare & choose

-Choosing an IPL device is easier if you know what to look for...
+Choosing an IPL device is easier when you know what to look for...

 Hair removal: shaving, waxing or IPL?

-Pain, cost, result, and skin-friendliness compared per method
+Pain, cost, results and skin-friendliness compared by method

-The Laesera Nova One is the only IPL device that combines ice cooling with interchangeable attachments...
+The Laesera Nova One combines ice cooling with interchangeable attachments...

 Ice cooling